 - Check-points can be added from this screen.

 - Parameterization for the fields can also be done from this screen.

 - Steps can be added to the test

-For example, in our Gmail page earlier if I choose to add the ‘Sign in’ button to the repository I can do that by right clicking on the object and the following options get displayed for me to choose from: (Click to enlarge image)
+For Example, in our Gmail page earlier if I choose to add the ‘Sign in’ button to the repository I can do that by right-clicking on the object and the following options will get displayed for me to choose from.

-As you can see, I can insert a checkpoint, output value or choose to view or add object among other things.
+As you can see, I can insert a checkpoint, output value, or choose to view or add objects among other things.

 Although we are yet to uncover the checkpoint and output value features, it is inevitable to mention them here, as they are some key functionality that the active screen helps with.